 - 1. Objective - 2.
 Outline of Internship - 3.
 Activity Records (including PHOTO, etc.) - 4.
 The Present Understandings in "Human Security Engineering" - 5.
-Remarks and Comments - In addition to the above, you may include any research activity reports, reports presented at international conference, and questions and answers. - You should use photographs and diagrams as much as possible. - You should include the signature of your supervisor. - You may attach Proceedings as reference material.
+Remarks and Comments - In addition to the above, you may include any research activity reports, reports

+- You should use photographs and diagrams as much as possible. - You should include the signature of your supervisor. - You may attach Proceedings as reference material.